BruceSheng1202/MSA_Project_2023Spring/README.md

 In addition, this project also tried other schemes, including but not limited to: Convolutional Neural Networks(CNN), Resamling Methhod, t-sne dimensionality reduction, DenseMap dimensionality reduction, grid parameters searching, and Ensemble Learning, but ultimately did not make significant progress in accuracy.

 All the code versions were completed by Python programming and stored in [kaggle platform](https://www.kaggle.com/code/yicheung1/cnn-method).
+The results of dimension reduction can be seen in 3 mp4 files.